Sarah Breedlove (Madam C.J. Walker)

 3 | Create your own advertisement inspired by Sarah's boldest move: putting her own face on her products and building a brand that celebrated Black women's beauty on their own terms.

-4 | Take a community walk to discover hidden opportunities in your neighborhood, just as Sarah discovered that a gap in the market could become the foundation for a movement.
+4 | Take a community walk to discover hidden opportunities in your neighborhood, just as Sarah discovered that a gap in the market could become the foundation for a business.

-5 | Make a pitch and share your community plan, practicing the same art of persuasion and vision that turned Sarah Breedlove's squiggle into something the whole world could see.
+5 | Make a pitch and share your community plan, practicing the same art of persuasion and vision that turned Sarah Breedlove's individual experience into something the whole world could see.

 Previous